atgreen/micro-vs-minimal-example/README.md

 Total: 30 (UNKNOWN: 0, LOW: 23, MEDIUM: 7, HIGH: 0, CRITICAL: 0)
 ```

-Micro UBI images are built in multiple stages, and only contain the
+Micro UBI images are built through multi-stage builds, including only
-packages that are absolutely required to run your program.
-They exen
+the essential packages required to run the application.
+They exclude
-exclude RPM and related packages that are not normally required at
+RPM and other packages that are typically unnecessary at runtime,
-runtime.
+reducing the potential security footprint.